Types of medical research

 Risks of participating in medical research

-This depends on the type of study.
-Some studies involve little or no risk, while others may be risky.
+This risks involved in taking part in medical research depend on the type of study; some studies involve little or no risk, while others might be risky.
 Most studies are somewhere in between.
-Participants should always be informed about any foreseeable risks, side effects or discomfort, prior to participating in medical research projects.
+Participants should always be informed of any foreseeable risks, side effects or discomfort prior to participating in medical research projects.

 Important areas of risk for women to assess before taking part in a study include: